esmero/archipelago-deployment/docs/ubuntu.md

 pass:minio123
 ```

-and create a bucket named "archipelago".
+accept the license and then create a bucket named "archipelago".
 To do so go to the `Buckets` section in the navigation pane, and click `Create Bucket +`.
 Type `archipelago` under `Bucket Name` and submit, done!
 That is where we will persist all your Files and also your File copies of each Digital Object.
 You can always go there and explore what Archipelago (well really Strawberryfield does the hard work) has persisted so you can get comfortable with our architecture.

 ## Step 3: Deploy Drupal 10 and the awesome Archipelago Modules